hkotek/hkotek.com/_posts/2023-1-17-top-25-campus-visit-fails.md

 14. That time when the grad students outside the room where I was being yelled at hugged me when I left the room completely dazed and confused about what just happened, and told me not to worry, he does that sometimes.

-15. That time when a search committee member told me that if I could do *anything* other than take this job, then I should do that.
+15. That time when a search committee member told me that if I could do *anything* other than take this job, I should do that.

 16. That time when a search committee member had just recently gotten her drivers license and almost ran someone over in the parking lot where we were going for lunch; I had to shout to get her attention.